Abdulmalek72/SAD2-Portfolio-AbdulmalekMahmoud/SAD2/Task01_OOP1/TaskDescription.md

-# Task – Class Diagram (Hospital Management System)
+# Task – Class Diagram with Code Implementation (Hospital Management System)

 The objective of this task is to create a class diagram for a Hospital Management System.